skip to content

 The MPhil is offered by the Faculty of Mathematics as a full-time period of research and introduces students to research skills and specialist knowledge.
 Its main aims are:

-Students admitted from outside Cambridge to Part III study towards the Master of Advanced Study (MASt).
-Students continuing from the Cambridge Tripos for a fourth-year study towards the Master of Mathematics (MMath).
-The requirements and course structure for Part III are the same for all students irrespective of whether they are studying for the MASt or MMath degree, or whether they applied through the Applied Mathematics (MASA), Pure Mathematics (MASP), Mathematical Statistics (MASS), or Theoretical Physics (MASTH) application stream.
+Students admitted from outside Cambridge to the Part III are admitted to the Master of Advanced Study (MASt).
+Cambrdige students continuing from the Cambridge Mathematical Tripos for a fourth-year are admitted to the Master of Mathematics (MMath).
+The requirements and course structure for MASt and the MMath are the same.

 From the British Antarctic Survey